anyaanyab/habit-tracking-app/README.md

     Enter choice:

 To create a new habit, enter "1".
-After that, you will be asked to enter the new habit's name, desired frequency and start date:
+After that, you will be asked to enter the new habit's name and the desired frequency:

     Enter choice: 1